agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab1/_index.md

 {{< img "crawler-console.png" "go to crawler" >}}
 1.2 Enter Crawler name as `dms_source_jhu_crawler` and click Next
 {{< img "crawler1.png" "go to crawler1" >}}
 1.3 Select default selection of Crawler source type as Data stores and Repeat crawls of S3 data stores as Crawl all folders.
 Click Next
+{{% notice info %}}
+Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
+{{% /notice %}}
 1.4 For Add a data store-
     keep S3 selected,
     Connection as blank,
-    Crawl data in with Specified path in my account, Include path select the S3 bucket and folder where the DMS ingested data is stored as shown `s3://labdatalake/Covid19/enigma-jhu` and click Next
+    Crawl data in with Specified path in my account, For Include path select the S3 bucket and folder where the DMS ingested data is stored; similar to s3://**<<labdatalake>>**/Covid19/enigma-jhu and click Next
     {{< img "crawler-datastore.png" "jhu crawler data store" >}}
-1.5 For Add another data store keep default as No and click Next 1.6 For Choose an IAM role - select as shown below, provide suffix as `labdatalake` and click Next
+1.5 For Add another data store keep default as No and click Next 1.6 For Choose an IAM role - select a Role with **labdatalake** in the name as shown below and click Next
     {{< img "crawler-role.png" "crawler role" >}}
 1.7 For Schedule, pick Run on demand option and click Next
 1.8 For Output, click on Add database, and input `dms_docdb` as Database name and click Create